-25 January 2022: The Audit survey is now available to complete – it’s a Microsoft Forms template so it should be easy to fill out.
-Please ensure that you do this by 28 February 2022.
-Any concerns, please email email@example.com .
+18 October 2022: For those schools who have carried out any form of audit throughout the last year, please fill out the audit survey so we can collate responses.
+It is a Microsoft Forms template so it should be easy to fill out.
+Please ensure that you do this by 1 January 2023.
+Any concerns, please email [email protected] .

 You will find two audit documents below.
 One is a form to enable any school to carry out its own SHaW audit and the other is a comprehensive guidance booklet to accompany your audit.
 You are strongly encouraged to read the guidance document before you start.

-In the autumn term of 2021, every maintained school is being asked to carry out a SHaW audit, or have one done on the school’s behalf.
-This should be completed by the end of the term.
+From the autumn term of 2021, every maintained school is being asked to carry out a SHaW audit, or have one done on the school’s behalf.
+This should be completed yearly.

-After the audit period, all schools will be sent a survey to complete the end of February 2022.
-The survey will be analysed and will show whether an audit has been carried out, the headline findings, any common threads throughout the LA and feedback on the audit itself.
+Once you have completed an audit (however you choose to do that), and filled out the survey, it will be analysed and will show us whether an audit has been carried out, the headline findings, any common threads throughout the LA and feedback on the audit itself.
 Schools that indicate they have difficulties with SHaW, and those schools who do not return a survey, will be offered further support.

 After the initial roll out, schools will be free to undertake it over a period of time, and to self analyse your level of compliance.
 It’s recommended that you carry this out once a year and you can factor that into your 9 Term Plan for whichever term suits you.

 You will also find four more documents below, as follows: